MWSandbox/docs/notes/k8s-deep-dive.md

     - PreferClose: Preferably at same zone as client, EndpointSlices will be updated with hints
     - PreferSameZone (alpha): Will later replace PreferClose
     - PreferSameNode (alpha): Preferably at same node as client

+# Ingresses
+- Manage external access to the services in a cluster, typically HTTP/HTTPS (though implementations might support other protocols as well)
+- May provide load balancing, SSL termination and name-based virtual hosting
+- Configuration options:
+  - Simple fanout: Routes traffic from single IP to more than on service based on HTTP URI requested
+  - Name-based virtual hosting: Provides multiple hostnames at the same IP and routes traffic based on the hostname to different services
+- Uses load balancing algorithms provided by implementation - default for nginx: Round Robin
+- Cloud: Application Gateway Ingress Controller (Azure), AWS Load Balancer Controller (ALB)

+# Gateway API
+- Make network services available using extensible, role-oriented, protocol-aware configuration
+- Supports more protocols than ingresses do (e.g. gRPC, TCP, UDP) though most of them are still experimental
+- Stable APIs:
+  - GatewayClass: Defines gateway type and the managing controller
+  - Gateway: Defines instance of a gateway class and thus traffic handling infrastructure, such as a cloud load balancer (ALB or Application Gateway)
+  - HTTPRoute: HTTP-specific rules for mapping traffic from Gateway listener to backend network endpoints (e.g. Service)

 # Finalizers
 - Finalizers are namespaced keys that tell Kubernetes to wait until specific conditions are met before it fully deletes resources marked for deletion.